hraponssi/pyStation/README.md

 ### Download

-Download the latest version from the Releases page.
+Download the latest zip version from the Releases page.
+The zip contains a folder which works as the scripts working folder and can be moved wherever you wish.
+Temporary mod files and patch files will be downloaded there.

 ### Initial file setup